mayur11235/Data-Product-Platform-Blueprint/Readme.md

 # Data Products Platform Blueprint

 This article is based on my experience of building data products platforms where I witnessed how turning data into modular, reusable products can be a true driver of enterprise transformation.
-So let’s get started.

 ## Why do we need Data Products